-Flow cytometric analysis of HeLa cells, untreated (blue) or UV-treated (green), using Phospho-HSP27 (Ser82) (D1H2F6) XP® Rabbit mAb (Alexa Fluor® 647 Conjugate).Learn more about how we get our images
+Flow cytometric analysis of Hela cells, untreated (blue) or treated with UV (40mj, 30min recovery; green) using Phospho-HSP27 (Ser82) (D1H2F6) XP® Rabbit mAb (Alexa Fluor® 647 Conjugate) (solid lines) or a concentration-matched

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalent grade water.

 NOTE: When including fluorescent cellular dyes in your experiment (including viability dyes, DNA dyes, etc.), please refer to the dye product page for the recommended protocol.
 Visit www.cellsignal.com/flowdyes for a listing of cellular dyes validated for use in flow cytometry.

 NOTE: Adherent cells or tissue should be dissociated and in single-cell suspension prior to fixation.

 NOTE: Optimal centrifugation conditions will vary depending upon cell type and reagent volume.
 Generally, 150-300g for 1-5 minutes will be sufficient to pellet the cells.

 NOTE: If using whole blood, lyse red blood cells and wash by centrifugation prior to fixation.

 NOTE: Antibodies targeting CD markers or other extracellular proteins may be added prior to fixation if the epitope is disrupted by formaldehyde and/or methanol.
 The antibodies will remain bound to the target of interest during the fixation and permeabilization process.
 However, note that some fluorophores (including PE and APC) are damaged by methanol and thus should not be added prior to permeabilization.
 Conduct a small-scale experiment if you are unsure.